 What is a WeChat Subscription Account?

 WeChat Subscription accounts are for celebrities or small single individual businesses that need to post a lot of content.
-Compared to other messaging apps business accounts WeChat Official Accounts have more restrictions designed to stop companies from creating a poor user experience with too many push notifications.
+Compared to other messaging apps business accounts WeChat Business Accounts have more restrictions designed to stop companies from creating a poor user experience with too many push notifications.

 Having more articles posted is better for discovery as the WeChat search function also shows articles that are relevant to your search.
 If your objective is to get the most content into the WeChat platform as possible, this is the account for you.